chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 They might advice you to install a SMTP plugin.

-You can find more info about this at the Description section.

 = Why am I not receiving form submissions? =
 * Look also in your junk/spam folder.
 * Check the Description section above and check shortcode (attributes) for mistakes.